Micropolar Neutrinos: Deriving Mass Suppression and Oscillation from theCosserat Lagrangian of the Vacuum

 2

-), the linear mass operator projects by the square root of this capacity.
-Applying
+mass projects by the square root:

 m